Quantitative Project 3H PSYCH4058

 - Available to Erasmus Students: No

-Students will work in small groups on a quantitative study where they design an experiment, collect and analyse the data.
-Students will then write an independent research paper which will not exceed 2500 words.
+Students will work as a small research group under the supervision of a member of academic staff.
+They will conduct a quantitative research project and analyse the associated data.
+Students will write an individual research paper which will not exceed 2500 words.

 Requirements of Entry